40 Customer Service Tools You've Never Heard Of (But Should Be Using)

 Botisfy - A multi-channel chat automation tool

-The system automates initial customer interactions, collects relevant information, and either resolves simple issues or routes complex ones to the right department.
-Its contextual understanding provides more personalized automated responses than standard decision-tree bots.
+The system handles initial customer interactions, gathers information, and either solves simple issues or routes complex ones to the right department.
+It’s particularly affordable for small businesses just starting with automation.

 Ideal for: Small businesses looking to automate initial customer interactions while keeping things personalized